Summary

 4. Turkey Pardoning

 The presidential turkey pardon is a more recent tradition that has gained significant attention.
 Every year, the President of the United States “pardons” a turkey, sparing it from becoming Thanksgiving dinner.
 The origins of this tradition are somewhat debated; legend has it that Abraham Lincoln supposedly pardoned a turkey in 1863.
-But it wasn’t until President George H. W. Bush in 1989 that the first formal pardon was granted.
+But it wasn’t until 1989, under President George H. W. Bush that the first formal pardon was granted.
 The lighthearted ceremony, often accompanied by jokes and puns, highlights the presidential sense of humor while symbolizing the holiday’s message of mercy and thankfulness.

-5. Volunteering and Giving Back
+Volunteering and Giving Back:

 Thanksgiving is not only a time for personal reflection but also a time to give back to those in need.
 Community service, volunteering, and charitable giving have become deeply ingrained in the holiday spirit.
 Thanksgiving is a time for sharing food with those less fortunate, which can be achieved by volunteering at local food banks, or giving to charities who provide food to vulnerable people around the world.
 This tradition of kindness and compassion serves as a reminder of the true meaning of Thanksgiving – to share blessings and support the community.